lalawue/mooncake/docs/language.md

 # Content

-MoonCake using internal variable like '_\_name__' to accomplish some functionality, so please avoiding define variable like this.
+MoonCake using internal variable like `__name` with double `_` to accomplish some functionality, so please avoiding variable name like this.

 ## String